alexanderepstein/Bash-Snippets/gist/README.md

 ```

 ### Filter by file languages
-#### Display list with languages
+#### List gists with languages
-You can use sub-command `lan` to show the list of gists with file languages instead of URLs.
+You can use sub-command `lan` to List gists with file languages instead of URLs.
 ```bash
 # show languages for your gists
 gist lan